Les Hôtesses d'Hilaire: Activism and social engagement

 The band often incorporates political themes or stances in their lyrics, or in their public performances, most notably relating to the politics of New Brunswick.
 Among the main issues noticeable are bilingualism and French language / Acadian rights.
 This led notably to a direct call-out of New Brunswick Premier Blaine Higgs unilingualism at the Acadian World Congress (Congrès Mondial Acadien) in 2019.

 The band's frontman, Serge Brideau, is also a vocal advocate against numerous social and economical issues, among which conjugal violence.
 In 2020 he held a fund drive for Accueil Sainte-Famille in Tracadie, NB., where he raised $24,292.
 The profits derived for the album Live à Caraquet – 15 août also go directly to Accueil Sainte-Famille, Tracadie.
-In 2020, Brideau also became vice-president of the New Brunswick Acadian Society.
+In 2020, Brideau also became vice-president of the Acadian Society of New Brunswick.
 Alongside lobbying for bilingual rights, he also actively lobbies in regards to the lack of healthcare workers who take care of the elderly, and in retirement homes.